agileproducts/product-copilot/log/log.md

    you like to stick with Python for consistency, or do you have another preference?

  > Python is fine for this I think

+ I wasn't totally happy with the story map.
+I've renamed it to story-map-first-attempt.svg I've added a critique in a markdown file.
+Please read that and tell me your thoughts